Where is Aljezur in Portugal?

-The cliff strewn coast of Aljezur meanders up the Western coast towards the Alentejo.
-It hides among its many sheltered bays four Blue Flag beaches.
+The cliff-strewn coast of Aljezur meanders up Western Europe’s tip towards the Alentejo, hiding among its many sheltered bays and four Blue Flag beaches.
 The Aljezur region hugs the northwestern edge of the Algarve.
-To the north, it borders the Alentejo.
-To the south, the Vila Do Bispo area, the ‘end of the world’, the most southwestern point of Europe.
-To the east are Lagos and the Monchique mountains.
-An Aljezur property could be in the quaint town of Aljezur itself, overlooked by the Moorish castle.
-Perhaps perched on the cliffs, on sandy moorland, gazing out across the wild Atlantic.
-It could be nestled in the foothills of the Serra de Espinhação de Cão, peaceful and quiet.
+To the north, it borders the Alentejo; to the south, the Vila Do Bispo area – the ‘end of the world’, the most southwestern point of Europe.
+To Aljezur’s east are Lagos and the Monchique mountains.
+Choosing an Aljezur property brings you a myriad of choice when it comes to beautiful scenery: it could be in the quaint town itself, overlooked by the Moorish castle, or perhaps perched on the cliffs, on sandy moorland, gazing out across the wild Atlantic.
+Or it could be nestled in the foothills of the Serra de Espinhação de Cão, peaceful and quiet.
 If you enjoy the grandeur of mother nature, being steeped in history, and getting away from it all, then an Aljezur property is the way to go.

 The Aljezur area covers 323.5 km², with around 6,000 inhabitants.
-It is roughly 1h15m from Faro International Airport.
-There are good connecting roads to the regional motorway, around 20 minutes away.
-Lisbon is circa 3 hours to the north.
+It is roughly just over one hour from Faro International Airport and there are good connecting roads to the regional motorway, around 20 minutes away.
+Lisbon is around three hours to the north.
 From Aljezur the road winds up along the west coast, through the National Park.
 The journey alone provides a day trip of stunning natural beauty.

-Portugal has become a very popular place to move to and Algarve real estates are attracting many foreigners from all over the world.
-Not only is the warm weather attracting internationals, but the NHR tax program also plays a big part.
-In 2010, the Portuguese government instigated the NHR regime.
-Portugal relies heavily on foreign investment.
-This is a great way to attract people into the country.
-The Non-Habitual Resident scheme allows those with an income from a foreign country to claim tax exemption.
-Once signed up with the initiative, new NHRs will enjoy all the benefits of a regular Portuguese resident.
+Portugal has become a very popular place to move to and Algarve real estates are attracting buyers from all over the world.
+Not only does the warm weather appeal, but the NHR tax program also plays a big part: in 2010, the Portuguese government instigated the Non-Habitual Resident (NHR) scheme to allow those with an income from a foreign country to claim tax exemption.
+Portugal currently relies heavily on foreign investment and this is a great way to attract people into the country.
+Once signed up with the NHR initiative, new arrivals can enjoy all of the benefits of a regular Portuguese resident.

 Espiche near Barão de São João